tizianocitro/learning/aws-certified-developer-associate/16-sqs-sns-kinesis/README.md

 - You can send data up to 1MB but the **typical use case is to send lot of small real-time data**.
 - **Data ordering is preserved** for data with the same `PartitionID`.
 - You have KMS encryption at-rest and HTTPS encryption in-flight.
+- **Shard splitting**: if you have a hot shard in a Kinesis Data Stream that is causing many `ProvisionedThroughputExceededException` exceptions, you can increase the number of shards to increase the throughput by splitting the shard.

-### 16.24.1 Two Capacity Modes in Kinesis Data Streams
+### 16.25.1 Two Capacity Modes in Kinesis Data Streams

 **Provisioned mode**:
 - You need to choose the number of shards because the more shards you have, the higher the throughput: